techidaily/site-win11-tips/source/_posts/fix-guide-lost-d3dx939dll-in-windows-11-os.md

  If restarting your computer doesn't work, you can try installing DirectX to the latest version.
 Here's how to do it:

-1. Go to the[Microsoft DirectX download page](https://www.microsoft.com/en-us/Download/confirmation.aspx?id=35) .
+1. Go to the [Microsoft DirectX download page](https://www.microsoft.com/en-us/Download/confirmation.aspx?id=35) .
 This will automatically download the latest version of DirectX for your Windows system.
 2. After downloading, press**Win + R** on your keyboard.
 3. Type**Downloads** in the text box and hit Enter.
 4. Next, double-click on the executable file to install it.